telerik/winforms-docs/knowledge-base/drop-down-list-embedded-label.md

 ## Description

 Since [R2 2021](https://www.telerik.com/support/whats-new/winforms/release-history/ui-for-winforms-r2-2021-(version-2021-2-511)) **RadTextBox** and **RadTextBoxControl** support embedded labels.
 The embedded label shows a text in the text box field usually to indicate what text should the user enter in the text box.
-When RadTextBox  or RadTextBoxControl gets focus the embedded label will go up, so the user can type in the text box field.
+When RadTextBox or RadTextBoxControl gets focused the embedded label will go up, so the user can type in the text box field.

 ![drop-down-list-embedded-label001](images/drop-down-list-embedded-label001.gif)

-A common requirement is to achieve a similar functionality for **RadDropDownList**.
+A common requirement is to achieve similar functionality for **RadDropDownList**.
 This article demonstrates how to do it.

 ## Solution